Best Of17 min read

 Cons:

-• Canadian jurisdiction (Five Eyes member — a real concern for high-risk users)
+• Canadian jurisdiction (Five Eyes member — a legitimate concern for serious users)

-• Desktop apps feel slightly dated compared to ProtonVPN
+• Desktop apps look a bit dated compared to ProtonVPN

 4. Private Internet Access — Best for Power Users Who Want Full Control